IntelSmartEdge/docs/experience-kits/provisioning/provisioning_pwek.md

 Provisioner](https://github.com/intel/Edge-Software-Provisioner) (ESP).
 It provides a method of installation operating system automatically and the Intel® Smart Edge Open cluster deployment.

-The Developer Experience Kit provides the `dek_provision.py` command-line utility, using the Intel® Edge Software Provisioner toolchain to deliver a smooth installation experience.
+5G Private Wireless Experience Kit with Integrated RAN the `pwek_aio_provision.py` command-line utility, using the Intel® Edge Software Provisioner toolchain to deliver a smooth installation experience.

 The provisioning process requires a temporary provisioning system operating on a separate machine